Humor based on the September 11 attacks: Family Guy

 In the Family Guy episode "Back to the Pilot", broadcast in November 2011, Brian and Stewie take a trip back in time during which Brian tips off his past self about 9/11 so that the present-day him can play hero and stop the terrorist attacks.
 This causes George W. Bush to lose re-election, meaning a Second Civil War starts that leads to nuclear attacks on the Eastern Seaboard.
-Brian and Stewie are then forced to go back and mend the situation, later noting that their celebratory cheers of causing 9/11 to happen again would sound really bad if taken out of context.
+Brian and Stewie are then forced to go back and mend the situation, later noting that their celebratory cheers of causing 9/11 to happen again would sound bad if taken out of context.
 A Time critic wrote of the episode, "It sounds custom-made for a 'too soon' label, and it probably is.
 But avid Family Guy viewers live for 'too soon' moments, no matter how sensitive the material."
 Other news organizations, including Aly Semigran of Entertainment Weekly, also thought the show had gone too far with the reference.
 Deadline also commented that it "squeaked past the Fox standards and practices department but is sure to raise as many eyebrows."

+Meanwhile the Season 16 episode "Boy (Dog) Meets Girl (Dog)" saw Stewie make an off-color about how the 9/11 planes didn't land, which he immediately acknowledged was in poor taste.
+Brian then stated that he was supposed to be on one of the planes, alluding to the fact that Seth MacFarlane, the voice of Brian and Stewie, was supposed to fly on American Airlines Flight 11, but had missed it because he was late in getting to the airport by 10 minutes.